 It uses a USB connection into your PC.
 It says on Amazon it works with a Mac, too.

-Yes, this is another expense, but they make everything so much easier and more professional.
+Yes, this is another expense, but they make the online shop postage so much easier and more professional.
 If you need to factor the cost of the labels into your products, then that’s fine.

 The interface is really easy to the system, which surprised me.
 Once you have an account, go to Settings in the top right-hand corner.
 The screen below should appear: